Node-JF/tag-local-save-function/README.md

 #### Filter

-Filter the components via a string.match method.
+Filter the components via a string.find method.

+> If you wish to filter specific components in a template file that contains other named components, try appending a unique suffix to each named component and then filtering for this suffix.

 #### Select All